Scoop has an Ethical Paywall

-The New Frontiers Festival hosted by the Hillary Institute this week in Upper Hutt gave me real hope that New Zealand can achieve the much-needed and complex transition to a new type of economy.
+The New Frontiers Festival hosted by the Edmund Hillary Fellowship this week in Upper Hutt gave me real hope that New Zealand can achieve the much discussed (and much-needed) transition to a more sustainable, more resilient and carbon neutral economy.
 The timing of the festival was impeccable as this week Jacinda Ardern confirmed that the 2018 Budget will include a renewed commitment to address pressing environmental and social issues facing New Zealand by transitioning to a stronger, more resilient and fairer economy.
 This announcement was followed by a further announcement the Government will cease issuing offshore oil exploration permits, showing the Government really is serious about a transition to a carbon neutral economy.
 However, the Government cannot hope to achieve this task in isolation, it will require collaboration with determined impact-minded entrepreneurs and connections to top global talent and capital.
 I left the New Frontiers festival feeling inspired by the potential of the many attendees who are well on their way to connecting and co-creating impactful social enterprises to help drive this transition forward in parallel with better government policy settings.

 I was clearly not alone in feeling the inspiration of being surrounded by such well-intentioned and capable people with shared goals of helping New Zealand’s transition.
 The fact that over 300 people applied for the first global impact visa round and that 250 people (many of them foreigners) attended this year’s festival, demonstrates how highly New Zealand is regarded internationally, both as a great place to live and as a country offering opportunities to pursue innovative and cutting edge projects.
 I was amazed by the array of talented people from all corners of the world I met at the festival who either have already joined the programme, or want to do so.
 One German entrepreneur and prospective participant had traveled all the way here for the festival and told me he was struck by how ‘wide open’ NZ is in terms of geographical space but also in terms of the opportunities that exist here to do positive work.
 There was a palpable sense of hopefulness and positivity at New Frontiers and a sense that New Zealand is currently on the verge of a once-in-a-lifetime opportunity to address core questions around of how we can create a more sustainable, resilient and more equal society.